Karenou/Toxic_Span_Detection/flair/README.md

 ## Flair Input Representation

-Finetune Flair `news-forward` and `news-backward` language models on toxic civil comment dataset.
+Finetune Flair `news-forward-fast` and `news-backward-fast` language models on toxic civil comment dataset.
+The embedding dimension is 1024.

 - Required packages and environment
     - flair